Burke's gym bag contained sex toys, condoms and union cards, detective testifies

 He said PBA board member Louis Tutone and union attorney Dave Davis were at the meeting, and also were present when a Queens prosecutor questioned him later at a State Police barracks in Farmingdale.

-Draiss said he told the prosecutor about some of the items in the PAL, but not the sex toys, because he feared consequences if he embarrassed Burke.
+Draiss said he didn't tell the special prosecutor about the sex toys because he feared consequences if he embarrassed Burke.

 In January 2013, the FBI subpoenaed him and he hired Garden City attorney Kevin Keating, whom the police union recommended, Draiss said.

-Draiss said he feared he would be transferred and put in a menial administrative job if he divulged all the bag's contents.

-A detectives' union board member, Russ McCormack, who was a friend of Burke's helped him and other avoid the media after his court appearance, the witness said.
+A detectives' union board member, Russ McCormack, who was a friend of Burke's helped him and others avoid the media after his court appearance, the witness said.

-Draiss also said that in 2014, he became a detective, a promotion that came after a panel that included intelligence unit commander Lt.
-James Hickey interviewed him, along with Chief of Detectives William Madigan.

-Draiss testified that he didn't know if would have been promoted if he had been honest about the PAL duffel's contents.

-The witness said he testified before a grand jury in the fall of 2013 under a grant of immunity, and finally spoke of everything that had been in the gym bag.
+The witness said he finally spoke of everything that had been in the gym bag when he testified before a grand jury in the fall of 2013 under a grant of immunity.

 But Draiss said he remained fearful of retribution, saying the department was "polarized" at the time.